Trump legal team will look to challenge 'every potential issue' once indictment is unsealed

 At times, the lawyers have vowed to ask for the charges to be dismissed.
 But the full slate of charges still aren't known.
 And crucially, a judge will ultimately determine if the law is sound enough for the case to move forward to trial.

-Former Manhattan District Attorney Cy Vance said in an interview with NBC News on Sunday, "We can speculate on what evidence we think they may or may not have, but even with the indictment published, we really will not know what the district attorney's evidence is and what they will create at trial."
+Former Manhattan District Attorney Cy Vance said in an interview with NBC News on Sunday, "We can speculate on what evidence we think they may or may not have, but even with the indictment published, we really will not know what the district attorney's evidence is and what they would present at trial."

 Vance's team investigated the case but did not charge it, leaving it under the purview of his successor, Alvin Bragg.

-Note: CORRECTION: This story has been updated to correct Cy Vance's comments to NBC.